Played By Debra Messing

-Messing won an Emmy in 2003 and was nominated on five other occasions for her work on "Will & Grace," as well as earning six Golden Globe Award nominations on the series, which earned a total of 18 Emmys and 91 nominations.
+Messing won an Emmy in 2003 and was nominated on five other occasions for her work on "Will & Grace."
+She's also earned six Golden Globe Award nominations on the series, which has earned a total of 18 Emmys and 91 nominations.
 The series remains one of the few in television history where each member of the cast has won an Emmy.

 Messing, who recently starred in ABC's three-hour remake of "Dirty Dancing," previously toplined the NBC series "The Mysteries of Laura" for two seasons.
 In 2012-13, Messing starred on NBC's "Smash," a musical drama about the creation of a new Broadway show.
 She was also Emmy and Golden Globe nominated for the USA Network miniseries "The Starter Wife" in 2007.

 On the stage, Messing made her Broadway debut in the 2014 Tony Award-nominated production of John Patrick Shanley's "Outside Mullingar."
 Messing will return to Broadway in 2020 in a limited engagement of Noah Haidle's "Birthday Candles."
 Other theater credits include Donald Margulies' Pulitzer Prize finalist "Collected Stories" and Paul Rudnick's Off-Broadway play "The Naked Truth" and "Four Dogs and a Bone" by John Patrick Shanley.

 Messing's film work includes the box office hit "Along Came Polly" and "The Wedding Date."
 Other films on her resume include "The Women," "Nothing Like the Holidays," Woody Allen's "Hollywood Ending," "The Mothman Prophecies" and the 2015 indie drama "Like Sunday, Like Rain."
 Recently, Messing completed production opposite David Cross on "The Dark Divide" and Jon Stewart's "Irresistible."